frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

 When the `categories` property is defined, it `MAY` be accompanied by a `categoriesOrdered` property in the field definition.
-When present, the `categoriesOrdered` property `MUST` be a boolean.
-When `categoriesOrdered` is `true`, implementations `SHOULD` interpret the order of the levels as defined in the `categories` property as the natural ordering of the levels.
+When present, the `categoriesOrdered` property `MUST` be `boolean`.
+When `categoriesOrdered` is `true`, implementations `SHOULD` regard the order of appearance of the values in the `categories` property as their natural order.
 For example:

 ```json
 {